When “Clean up your room.” seems inadequate…

 Set yourself up for maximum efficiency.
 Certain rooms, like offices, kitchens and bathrooms, are at risk for clutter because of all the associated tasks assigned to those rooms.
 No matter how small the abode, or the extent you multi-task in each area, give some thought to the things that you do in each area.
 Make designated places for everything you need, down to the smallest necessary item.

 Think inside the box.
-The Clutter Problem happens less often because you are inherently a slob and more often because no space has been designated for the things you want and need.
+The Clutter Problem happens less often because you are inherently messy and more often because no space has been designated for the things you want and need.
 For this reason, The Container Store can be a thrilling destination.
 There you will find storage containers of all shapes and sizes that will accommodate everything you want to (finally) put away, out of sight and out of mind till later.

 By the way, you’ll be driven out of your mind if you don’t label your containers.